WhatsMyCut/refersion-demo/README.md

+# refersion-demo

+This repository is a code exercise for Refersion by Mike Taylor, Feb 22, 2021
+## Developer Notes

+none
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).